gvwilson/thirdbit/src/fiction/iffy/index.md

-"Under Section Twenty Four of the Permanent Emergency Act, and as authorized by the Governor of Rothera and validated by the city core, you are hereby ordered to report for induction into the armed forces of the Commonwealth of Greater Australia for an indefinite period of service."
+"Under Section Twenty Four of the Permanent Emergency Act, and as authorized by the Governor of Rothera and validated by the city core, you are hereby ordered to report for induction into the armed forces of the Antarctic Territories for an indefinite period of service."
 De cleared der throat and gestured toward the door behind der.
 "If you'll come this way?"